JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/Additional elements and components.md

 ![](https://i.ibb.co/kx58mLx/Screenshot-2021-04-29-at-14-29-10.png)

-This learning experience led to our better understanding and confidence in implementing our service API within the app to communicate back and forth with mongoDB
+This learning experience led to our better understanding and confidence in implementing our service API within the app to communicate back and forth with mongoDB.

+To summarise, **the benefits of using Integromat** are:

+- Easy to authenticate API connections
+- Easy to to create JSON based data fields
+- A helpful introduction and learning experience in understanding how API's are used

+In terms of downsides, there isn't anything we can say that impacted the quality or output of our work.
+The only point we could mention is that using partially Integromat to handle API's and manually doing it through the web app for the rest of its functionality may have cause some confusion in certain circumstances.
+However, looking at the bigger picture, Integromat allowed us to quickly and effectively meet our needs whilst also providing us with that learning curve that set the foundations for future API work.